Order Code:

 Frozen (-20°C): 28 days

-Causes for Rejection: Samples which are heat-inactivated; specimens other than serum; improper labeling; samples not stored properly; samples older than stability limits; hemolyzed specimens; gross icterus
+Causes for Rejection: Specimens other than serum; improper labeling; samples not stored properly; samples older than stability limits; hemolysis; gross icterus

 Methodology: Immunoassay (IA)